Osteopathy, Good Health in Good Hands

 People often assume that osteopaths only work with back, muscle or joint pain, but in fact we have a wealth of experience and techniques to work with a wide range of health issues – from care during pregnancy, through to digestive disorders.
 We have also helped clients with postural problems and injuries, as well as those suffering trauma, stress or emotional difficulties.
 We are able to adapt treatment plans to suit our patients’ needs, whether they are office workers, sports players, people with disabilities or retired people.

 We are interested in identifying and treating the root causes of your symptoms.

-Osteopathy is based on the principle that the body has an intrinsic ability to heal itself, and so we focus on treating existing conditions and preventing future illness.
+Osteopathy is based on the principle that the body has an intrinsic ability to heal itself, and so we focus on existing conditions and help to preventing possible future health complaints.
 We consider your symptoms carefully in the context of your full medical history, lifestyle and personal circumstances, and like to discuss all our examination findings with you, along with our osteopathic diagnosis, treatment plan and advice.
 Our holistic approach ensures that all treatment is tailored to you as an individual.
 Our interest is in your long-term recovery.